Introduction

 • Next, we want to account for the repeated measures of plots within blocks.
 We are going to try three different ways of doing this, each of which represents a different way that correlation can exist between different time points in the same plot.

 • Second, we will try a compound symmetry model, which fixes the covariance parameter for each pair of time points at a single value.
+Measurements from the same plot at different times are modeled as being correlated, but the correlation is equally strong no matter how far apart in time the time points are.

-• Finally, we will try a first-order autoregressive or AR(1) model, which has even fewer parameters because it relates each time point to the one preceding it, assuming the same covariance between each pair of consecutive time points.
-Note we use 0 + time to exclude the intercept from the AR(1) covariance because AR(1) models do not play well with intercepts.
+• Finally, we will try a first-order autoregressive or AR(1) model, which has just as few parameters as the compound symmetry model because it relates each time point to the one preceding it, assuming the same covariance between each pair of consecutive time points.
+In this model, measurements from the same plot at different times are modeled as being correlated, with stronger correlations for points closer together in time.

-fit_inderr <- glmmTMB(cbind(n_healthy, n_plants - n_healthy) ~ fungicide + time + fungicide:time + (1 | block) + (time | fungicide:block), data = fungicide, family = binomial)
+fit_us <- glmmTMB(cbind(n_healthy, n_plants - n_healthy) ~ fungicide + time + fungicide:time + (1 | block) + us(0 + time | fungicide:block), data = fungicide, family = binomial)

 Warning in finalizeTMB(TMBStruc, obj, fit, h, data.tmb.old): Model convergence